PaulWheatcroft/CarpBuzz/README.md

 ## Bugs and issues
+The "Showing x Fisheries" displays incorrectly if there are disabled fisheries.
+Though the correct number of cards are displayed.
+This is because disabled fisheries are removed as part of the if statement when displaying the cards.

 ## Future development

 Near term changes needed
-- The user profile page needs to be more interactive with their data, date rangers, by fishery, number over a size, by type etc
+- The user profile page needs to be more interactive with their data, date ranges, by fishery, number of fish over a size, by type etc
 - Deleting reviews from the Admin page needs an "are you sure" modal
 - Messages page needs a display hidden messages toggle and a delete button